NPNG22/Basic-JWKS-server/readme.md

 # Basic JWKS server implementation

-This is a basic implementation of a JWKS server using Python with Flask and Cryptography
+This is a basic implementation of a JWKS server using Python with Flask and Cryptography, now with added Sqlite3 database

 ## Table of Contents